United Online: ISP

 In September 2007, NetZero launched its first broadband access service, NetZero DSL.
 In May 2008, it launched Juno DSL.
 Together, NetZero DSL and Juno DSL provided almost 30 percent of United Online’s ISP customers, and provided those customers with the ability to upgrade to broadband while maintaining their NetZero or Juno email addresses.

 Mobile broadband

 In March 2012, NetZero expanded into the wireless Internet access market with the debut of NetZero Mobile Broadband, a value-priced mobile broadband service using the Clearwire network.
 NetZero Mobile Broadband was available in over 80 cities, and allowed subscribers to choose from four monthly data plans.
 It also offered a one-year free trial with the purchase of a NetZero Connection device.

 NetZero Mobile Broadband has since rolled out the service across the nationwide using the Sprint 3G network, expanding its coverage to more than 276 million people.
 NetZero also offers a Home Wireless Broadband service which is intended to provide limited wireless access in the home or office.
 In 2013, it debuted NetZero DataShield, a personal VPN which encrypts and protects users’ data when they connect to the Internet via any WiFi connection, including public WiFi hubs.

+NetZero HotSpot is a service that the company offers.